 Pumlumon Fawr is part of the Cambrian Way, an incredibly scenic and challenging long-distance trail from Cardiff to Conwy.
 It’s over 298 miles through some of the wilder parts of Wales.

-If you are walking the central section of the Cambrian Way, bring a Walking the Cambrian Way guidebook.
+If you’re walking the central section of the Cambrian Way, bring a Walking the Cambrian Way guidebook.
 It’s essential reading for long-distance hikers and wild campers.

 - Elevation: 752 m